sznjzy/Dead-Ideas/ideas/medibolt.md

 - **Reminders and Notifications**: Medibolt sends reminders and notifications for upcoming appointments, ensuring that you stay informed and prepared for your medical visits.

--**Doctors Dashboard**: Medibolt allows doctors to vie and their daily appointments allowing them to select the appointments for the day and see the patients medicals history along with their prescriptions.
+- **Doctors Dashboard**: Medibolt allows doctors to vie and their daily appointments allowing them to select the appointments for the day and see the patients medicals history along with their prescriptions.

 # Challenges faced